DevMountain/react-axios/README.md

 }
 ```

-Now that our reducer is setup to handle getting a customer, we can edit the component to call our function in our service.
+Now that our reducer is setup to handle getting a customer, we can edit the component to call our action creator.
 Let's open `src/components/List/Customer/Customer.js` and import `connect` from `"react-redux"` and `getCustomer` from `src/ducks/workspaceReducer.js`.
-We'll then want to modify the component to use connect and pass in `getCustomer` so we can use it as a `prop` in the component.
+We'll then want to modify the component to use `connect` and pass in `getCustomer` so we can use it as a `prop` in the component.

 ```jsx
 import React from 'react';